cassgvp/WIN-Open-Neuroimaging-Community/docs/community/strategy.md

 Outputs not openly accessible; Slow translation; data and pipelines which are shared are not useful.

 ##### Causes we support
-Openness; Sharing; human brain health; patients
+Diversity; Inclusivity; Openness; Sharing; human brain health; patients

 ##### Putting it all together
-Supporting open research practices to improve human brain health
+Supporting inclusive open research practices to improve human brain health

 #### Vision
 Openly sharing our research outputs.

 ### Mission and Vision
-**Mission**: Supporting the use of open research practices at WIN to improve human brain health **Vision**: Open and considered sharing of WIN research outputs
+**Mission**: Supporting the use of inclusive open research practices at WIN to improve human brain health **Vision**: Open and considered sharing of WIN research outputs

 ## 2. How, who (with and for whom) and when (on what timescale)?